Christmas gifts wrapped under tree.

 • Responding to a direct mail solicitation by sending a check in a prepaid return envelope or by scanning a QR code to your online donation page.

-• Texting a special year-end keyword to your nonprofit’s text-to-give number for easy mobile giving.
+• Texting a special year-end keyword to your nonprofit’s text-to-give number.

 • Donating to a crowdfunding campaign or similar social media fundraiser.

-• Campaigning for a peer-to-peer fundraiser or giving through a friend’s page.
+• Campaigning for a peer-to-peer fundraiser or giving through a friend’s fundraising page.

 • Contributing physical goods to an in-kind donation drive.

-• Joining your recurring giving program so their contributions continue into the new year.
+• Joining your recurring giving program so their contributions can continue into the new year.

 Corporate Philanthropy

-Your donors’ employers may also be eager to get involved in your year-end campaign, and you can leverage their support to maximize the value of individual donations.
-Research the companies your supporters work for to see what their corporate social responsibility initiatives look like, particularly if they offer any of these programs:
+Donors’ employers may also be eager to support the causes their staff members care about at year-end.
+Research the companies your supporters work for to see if they offer any of these programs:

-• Matching gifts to multiply their employees’ monetary year-end donations.
+• Matching gifts to double their employees’ monetary gifts without asking them to give more out of pocket.

-• Volunteer grants to turn the time volunteers spend helping with your campaigns into money.
+• Volunteer grants to turn the time volunteers contribute to your mission into money.

 • Sponsorships to offset the upfront costs of fundraising events.

-• Employee giving campaigns like team fundraising challenges or payroll deductions.
+• Other workplace giving initiatives like team fundraising challenges or payroll deductions.

 Earned Income

-If your nonprofit has a membership program, December is a great time to promote it so you can get both first-time sign-ups and renewals going into the new year.
-Some other ways your organization can generate its own income at the end of the year include:
+If your nonprofit has a membership program, December is a great time to promote it so you can secure renewals and encourage new first-time signups going into the new year.
+Some other ways your organization can legally generate its own income at the end of the year include:

 • Selling branded merchandise like clothing, drinkware, and magnets.